Skechers: Optimized case handling

 Lift trucks: Raymond

 Bar code scanning: Psion

 About the AuthorBob Trebilcock Bob Trebilcock, editorial director, has covered materials handling, technology, logistics and supply chain topics for nearly 30 years.
 In addition to Supply Chain Management Review, he is also Executive Editor of Modern Materials Handling.
 A graduate of Bowling Green State University, Trebilcock lives in Keene, NH.
 He can be reached at 603-357-0484.

 Subscribe to Modern Materials Handling Magazine!Subscribe today.
 It's FREE!

 Find out what the world’s most innovative companies are doing to improve productivity in their plants and distribution centers.

 Start your FREE subscription today!

-Article TopicsAutomated Storage · Automotion · Beumer · CubiScan · Daifuku Webb · December 2011 · Hannibal Industries · Manhattan Associates · Psion · Raymond · Sortation · System Report · TGW Systems · Wynright · ·
+Article TopicsAutomated Storage · Automotion · Beumer · CubiScan · Daifuku · December 2011 · Hannibal Industries · Manhattan Associates · Psion · Raymond · Sortation · System Report · TGW Systems · Wynright · ·